Seteco/Somorrostro/Custom-Dashboard-with-Confluence.md

 ![screenshot from 2017-12-25 01-26-04](https://user-images.githubusercontent.com/2662304/34329700-989f0f2e-e912-11e7-8ac9-c78f82cfbdb0.png)

 Note the color difference.
-This is because netdata automatically hides dimensions that are just zero.
+This is because netdata automatically hides dimensions that are just zero (the frankfurt server has only successful requests).
 To instruct netdata to disable this feature, we need to add another html fragment at the bottom of the page (make sure this is added after loading `dashboard.js`).
 So we edit the first block we added, and append a new `<script>` section to it:

 ```html